 9.3.3 Random backoff time

-The CW shall be reset to aCWmin after every successful attempt to transmit a frame containing all or part of an MSDU or MMPDU, when SLRC reaches dot11LongRetryLimit, or when SSRC reaches dot11ShortRetryLimit.
-The SSRC shall be reset to 0 when a CTS frame is received in response to an RTS frame, when a BlockAck frame is received in response to a BlockAckReq frame, when an (#1198)Ack frame is received in response to the transmission of a frame in a PSDU(#358) of length greater than dot11RTSThreshold containing all or part of an MSDU or MMPDU, or when a frame with a group address in the Address1 field is transmitted.
-The SLRC shall be reset to 0 when an (#1198)Ack frame is received in response to transmission of a frame containing all or part of an MSDU or MMPDU of , or when a frame with a group address in the Address1 field is transmitted.
+The CW shall be reset to aCWmin after every successful attempt to transmit a frame, when SLRC reaches dot11LongRetryLimit, or when SSRC reaches dot11ShortRetryLimit.
+The SSRC shall be reset to 0 when a CTS frame is received in response to an RTS frame, when a BlockAck frame is received in response to a BlockAckReq frame, when an (#1198)Ack frame is received in response to the transmission of a frame in a PSDU(#358) of length greater than dot11RTSThreshold containing all or part of an MSDU or MMPDU, when a frame with a group address in the Address1 field is transmitted or when the SSRC reaches dot11ShortRetryLimit.
+The SLRC shall be reset to 0 when an (#1198)Ack frame is received in response to transmission of a frame containing all or part of an MSDU or MMPDU of , when a frame with a group address in the Address1 field is transmitted or when the SSLC reaches dot11LongRetryLimit.